GoApptiv/slack-notifier-laravel-package/README.md

 ## Push Exception Message to Slack Channel

-The *PublishUnidentifiedException* listner listens to *UnidentifiedExceptionRaised* event to push message to slack channel.
+The *PublishUnidentifiedException* listener listens to *UnidentifiedExceptionRaised* event to push message to slack channel.

 ```php